 If you resent the idea of lighting calculations and aren't sure where to start, we've got you covered.
-This foot candle calculator gives you the optimal level of illumination for each room in your home and determines how many light fixtures you need to achieve it.
-Additionally, we will provide you with foolproof lighting calculation formulas that make the whole planning process a breeze!
+This foot candle calculator gives you the optimal illumination level for each room in your home and determines how many light fixtures you need to achieve it.
+Additionally, we will provide you with foolproof lighting calculation formulas that will make the whole planning process a breeze!

 How many lumens per square foot do I need?

 The next thing you need to determine is the illuminated area.
-In the case of a bedroom or a bathroom, it will simply be the total area of the room.
+In the case of a bedroom or a bathroom, it will simply be the room's total area.
 If you're trying to figure out LED lighting for your kitchen counter, the illuminated area will be calculated as the length of the counter multiplied by its width.

-Once you know all these values, the foot candle calculator will determine how many lumens you need in total.
+Once you know all these values, the foot-candle calculator will determine how many lumens you need.
 We use the following equation:

 You can use illumination units of lux or foot candles.
-If you want to recalculate between these units, remember that one foot-candle equals 10.764 lux.
+If you want to recalculate between these units, remember that one foot-candle equals .

 Lighting calculation formula

 Once you know how many lumens you need, you can start figuring out how many light bulbs will suffice to illuminate your surface.
 To do it, use the formula below:

 BL stands for the number of lumens that a light bulb emits.
 You can usually find this number on the bulb packaging.
 It's a much better indicator of the bulb's luminosity than the wattage, as LED lights often need less power than regular light bulbs.